eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `LegacyVersion`
+Version of Solana client the node is using
-- from - public key of origin
+- `from` - public key of origin
-- wallclock - wallclock of the node that generated that message
+- `wallclock` - wallclock of the node that generated that message
-- version - older version of the Solana used earlier 1.3.x releases
+- `version` - older version of the Solana used earlier 1.3.x releases
 ```rust
 LegacyVersion {
     from: Pubkey,